-- Total rows: The total number of rows returned by the query. - Query complete: The time is taken by the query to complete. - Rows selected: The number of rows selected in the data output panel. - Changes staged: This information shows the number of rows added, deleted, and updated. - LF/CRLF: It shows the end of line sequence to be used for the editor.
-When opening an empty editor, it will be decided based on OS.
-And when opening an existing file, it will be based on file end of lines.
-One can change the EOL by clicking on any of the options. - Ln: In the Query tab, it is the line number at which the cursor is positioned. - Col: In the Query tab, it is the column number at which the cursor is positioned
+- Total rows: The total number of rows returned by the query. - Query complete: The time is taken by the query to complete. - Rows selected: The number of rows selected in the data output panel. - Changes staged: This information showed the number of rows added, deleted, and updated. - Ln: In the Query tab, it is the line number at which the cursor is positioned. - Col: In the Query tab, it is the column number at which the cursor is positioned

-9.2.3 The SQL Editor Panel
+9.2.2 The SQL Editor Panel